robertwwalker/rexams-tutorial/README.md

 14. Select the desired question bank (e.g., 't01-mult-num-static.zip' ) and click "Select Bank'.

+15. Select "Save" (or "Save and Publish" if desired).

+16. Select "Preview" to see what a student would see (of course, you'll only see one version of the question in the testbank).

-15. Select "Create Group".
+17. Select "Create Group".
 This creates a Quiz Question that--for each student--will pull one question randomly from the testbank.
     * If 1), the range of the variables in Quiz .Rmd file is high, and 2), the number of versions (the "n" variable in the "exams2canvas" function) in the generated testbank is high enough, it is possible that each student could, in fact, get a unique Quiz Question in Canvas.
     * In general, R users would use the "sample" function to generate continuous or discrete samples or perhaps the "runif" function to generate random variates from a "uniform" distribution.